Paektu Mountain: China

 Mount Changbai was regarded as the most sacred mountain in the shamanist religion of the Manchus, and their ancestors Sushen and Jurchens.
 The Jin dynasty bestowed the title "the King Who Makes the Nation Prosperous and Answers with Miracles" (興國靈應王) on the mountain in 1172 and it was entitled "the Emperor Who Cleared the Sky with Tremendous Sagehood" (開天宏聖帝) in 1193.
 A temple for the mountain god was constructed on the northern side.

 The Manchu clan Aisin Gioro, which founded the Qing dynasty of China, claimed their progenitor Bukūri Yongšon was conceived near Paektu Mountain.
 In 1682, 1698, 1733, 1754 and 1805, Qing emperors visited Jilin and paid homage to the mountain.
 The rites at Mount Changbai were heavily influenced by the ancient Feng Shan ceremonies, in which Chinese emperors offered sacrifices to heaven and earth at Mount Tai.
 The Kangxi Emperor claimed that Mount Tai and Changbai belong to the same mountain range, which runs from northeast to southwest but is partially submerged under the sea before reaching Shandong.
 The geography and feng shui of Mount Changbai thus provided legitimacy to the Aisin Gioro clan's rule over China.

 Baishan Heishui, "white mountain and black river", referring to Mount Changbai and the Heilongjiang, has been a traditional name for Northeast China since the Jin dynasty.

-Disputes and agreements
+Sovereignty disputes

 Historical

 According to Annals of the Joseon Dynasty, the Yalu and Tumen Rivers were set as the borders in the era of the founder of Joseon Dynasty, Taejo of Joseon (1335–1408).
 Because of the continuous entry of Korean people into Gando, a region in Manchuria that lay north of the Tumen, Manchu and Korean officials surveyed the area and negotiated a border agreement in 1712.
 To mark the agreement, they built a monument describing the boundary at a watershed, near the south of the crater lake at the mountain peak.
-The interpretation of the inscription caused a territorial dispute from the late 19th century to the early 20th century, and is still disputed by academics today.
-The 1909 Gando Convention between China and Japan, when Korea was under Japanese rule, recognized the area north and east as Chinese territory.